openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *any*

-Converts the DER-formated SSL certificate chain data into an opaque cdata pointer (for later uses in the [set_cert](#set_cert) function, for example).
+Converts the DER-formatted SSL certificate chain data into an opaque cdata pointer (for later uses in the [set_cert](#set_cert) function, for example).